 An important thing to note is that “arriving” at this stage of your life doesn’t mean you need to stop working.
 It might mean staying where you are if you love your job.
 It could mean reducing your hours to pursue other interests.
 The important thing is that you follow your bliss and shift gears into something close to your heart.

-I am now a whopping eighteen years into my “arrivement” and I have never looked back.
+I am now a whopping 20 years into my “arrivement,” and I have never looked back.
 I followed my writing dreams.
 I have enjoyed many travels with my husband, and feel blessed to have time to spend with my daughter and granddaughter.

 In a word… life is beautiful when you enjoy every moment, regardless of aging issues or physical limitations.
 The important lesson I have learned is to say YES to the things I want to do and a big fat NO to the things I don’t.
 And with each passing year, I’m thankful for this remarkable gift of new beginnings.